Disney+: Other bundles

 Other bundled options, sometimes including third-party services, have been offered in various countries.
 In Latin America, bundles have been offered incorporating Disney+ and Star+, as well as Lionsgate's streaming service Lionsgate+ (formerly Starzplay) in some countries of Latin America, until Lionsgate+'s discontinuation on December 11, 2023.
 In Brazil, there is also a bundle of Disney+ and Globoplay offered on Globoplay's website.
 In Japan, a bundle of Disney+ and Hulu Japan (which had been sold by Hulu's previous ownership group to Nippon TV in 2014) was launched in 2023.

 In summer 2024 in the U.S., Disney and Warner Bros.
 Discovery began offering a bundle comprising Disney+, Hulu and WBD's Max for a discounted price (it was already possible to subscribe to Max at regular price as an add-on to Hulu).

 In June 2025, Disney and Bell Media announced plans to offer bundles in Canada including Disney+, Bell's Crave, and the streaming version of their jointly-owned sports service TSN.
 In the same month, starting June 9, Vix Premium subscriptions in Mexico include access to the ad-supported Disney+ Standard plan, as part of a distribution deal between TelevisaUnivision and Disney Entertainment.

+In November 2025 in Korea, as part of a strategic partnership between Disney Korea and TVING, an integrated subscription product was launched that allows users to watch Disney+, TVING, and Wavve together with a single subscription.